 Rural Health Research Gateway Webinars

-Kevin Bennett, PhD, from the South Carolina Rural Health Research Center will discuss the latest information on healthcare coverage for children and adolescents.
-He will also discuss recent findings from the South Carolina Rural Health Research Center regarding access to care, Medicaid coverage, and utilization among children.
-There will also be discussion on recent research regarding oral healthcare among children and adolescents, including dental insurance and benefits, oral health status, and utilization of dental services.
+Kevin Bennett, PhD, from the South Carolina Rural Health Research Center discussed the latest information on healthcare coverage for children and adolescents.
+He also discussed recent findings from the South Carolina Rural Health Research Center regarding access to care, Medicaid coverage, and utilization among children.
+There was also discussion on recent research regarding oral healthcare among children and adolescents, including dental insurance and benefits, oral health status, and utilization of dental services.

 - Financial Distress and Closures of Rural Hospitals

 Since 2005, 122 rural hospitals have closed - 80 since 2010.
 George Pink, PhD, from the North Carolina Rural Health Research and Policy Analysis Center presented updated and new data about closed rural hospitals and their post-closure disposition.
 A model predicting financial distress and closure in rural hospitals was also described.
 Characteristics of hospitals at high risk of financial distress were identified and trends in risk of financial distress among rural hospitals analyzed.

 Rural-urban disparities exist across the spectrum of behavioral health providers.
 Holly Andrilla, MS, and Eric Larson, PhD, both from the WWAMI Rural Health Research Center, presented findings from a recently completed study quantifying Census Division differences in the per capita supply and distribution of five types of behavioral health providers, (psychiatrists, psychologists, social workers, psychiatric nurse practitioners, and counselors) across metropolitan, micropolitan, and non-core counties.